 - Print and fill out the National Voter Registration Form.

-- Box 6 - ID Number: Your ID number is your Iowa driver's license number (or Iowa non-driver's identification number) if you have one, if not then the last four digits of your Social Security number.
+- Box 6 - ID Number: Your ID number is your Iowa driver's license number (or Iowa non-operator's identification number) if you have one, if not then the last four digits of your Social Security number.
 The ID number you provide will be verified with the Iowa Department of Transportation or the Social Security Administration.

 - Box 7 - Choice of Party: Iowa requires that you register with a party to participate in partisan primary elections.
 You should register with the party whose primary you would like to vote in.
 If you choose not to register with a party, Iowa allows you to declare a party affiliation at the polls on election day.